ibneturabhassan/Operating_Systems/README.md

 # Print_Multiplication_Table_in_Shell
 Write a shell script to print the multiplication table for the given number.
 You can take that number as input from the user.

+# Basic_Calculator_in_shell
+Write a shell script to  make a simple calculator which should be capable of performing basic calculations.
+Also add a feature of repeated inputs from the user.